-Aptoide has been growing it's user base steadily for the past three years - as a result, it has seen a huge increase in the number and diversity of apps.
+Aptoide has been growing it's user base steadily for the past four years years - as a result, it has seen a huge increase in the number and diversity of apps.
 Since it's an open social platform with user uploaded content, we must take extra measures to ensure it's consistent quality over time.

 We won't lie to you.
 It's a challenge.
 There are malicious users who try to upload malware disguised as popular apps all the time.
 There's annoying adware as well.
 That's precisely why we have an anti-malware system that constantly scans and filters the content on every Aptoide store.
 Our system is always updating and improving ensuring the best experience for the Aptoide community.

-Our in house security expert Diogo Pires is the man behind this system, "some marketplaces do not employ comprehensive means to counteract the high injection flow of unwanted applications" he says.
+Our in-house security expert Diogo Pires is the man behind this system, "some marketplaces do not employ comprehensive means to counteract the high injection flow of unwanted applications" he says.
 "Aptoide has made the protection of its users one of its key concerns - That's why we have developers continuously developing and upgrading Aptoide Anti-Malware System".